-What Is the Spiritual Root of Overeating?
-How to Heal Your Relationship with Food by Looking Within
+The Spiritual Meaning of Overeating: How to Heal Your Relationship with Food by Looking Within

-the spiritual root of overeating: using food as a doorway into growth
+the spiritual meaning of overeating: using food as a doorway into spiritual growth

 I am a firm believer in the “metaphysical” cause of physical ailments.
 I absolutely believe there’s a deep, underlying spiritual cause of physical symptoms, including overeating.